 Please be aware of our 24-hour cancellation policy.
 Because it is difficult to fill a cancelled appointment without sufficient notice, appointments cancelled without 24 hour notice will be charged a fee of $35.00.
 If you need to cancel your appointment, we can be reached at (407) 841-0822.

 We are asking if your genetic heritage is European, African-American, or Asian to help determine your lifetime risk of developing breast cancer.

 BRCA1 and BRCA2 are human genes.
-Mutations of these genes has been linked to heriditary breast and ovarian cancer.
+Mutations of these genes has been linked to hereditary breast and ovarian cancer.
 A women’s lifetime risk of developing breast cancer is greatly increased if she inherits a harmful BRCA1 or BRCA2 mutated gene.
-Genetic testing is available at Women’s Center for Radiology to determine if you have the harmful genetic mutation.

 We cannot advise you on medication, dosage, or ongoing treatment of any kind.
 We perform diagnostic imaging at the request of your physician.
 Please talk to your doctor about any concerns you may have regarding your medication.

 Your radiologist is specially trained to interpret and discuss any findings from your mammogram.
 If you have any questions, please ask to speak with the radiologist before you leave.